Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US004
+# US04- HRM intends to assign one or more competences to an employee

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-HRM intends to assign one or more competences to an employee
+This user story intends to choose an employee and to give this chosen employee new competences.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >	"Thus, an employee has a main occupation (profession) and a set of skills that enable him/her to carry out/assume certain tasks/responsibilities, for example: driving vehicles of different types (e.g. light, heavy), operating machinery such as backhoes or tractors; pruning trees; applying phytopharmaceuticals."
-This user story intends to choose an employee and to give this chosen employee new competences.

 **From the client clarifications:**